William2399/cse15l-lab-reports/index.md

       written_2/travel_guides/berlitz2/Portugal-WhatToDo.txt
       </pre>

 4. -L: The complete opposite of the -l command, -L will only print out the file names of those that do not match or contain the provided pattern.
-This can assist you when you want to know what files do not contain a specific keyword.
+This can assist you when you want to know what files do not contain a specific keyword. **Source: I found out about this command from the man command in the terminal**

     * <pre>
       grep -L "people" written_2/travel_guides/berlitz2/*